 II.
-Pre-Arrival, Instruction and Briefing
+Pre- Arrival, Instruction and Briefing

 - Have screening actions in place.
-Such as, before joining the activity ask guests to self assess their physical conditions and self screen their risk profile.
-By informing guests that if they have symptoms, however mild, or are in a household where someone has symptoms, they are advised to stay at home. - Set really clear standards and boundaries for COVID-19 health and safety measures and guest participation.
+Before joining the activity ask guests to self-assess their physical condition and self-screen their risk profile.
+Inform guests that if they have symptoms, however mild, or are in a household where someone has symptoms, they are advised to stay at home. - Set clear standards and boundaries for COVID-19 health and safety measures and guest participation.
 Make relevant information about the activity available, such as, the risks involved and the measures you are taking to manage COVID-19 risks.
-Ensure guests understand the risks and what's expected of them to participate. - Provide ample access to hand washing and sanitizer.
-Ask that guests sanitize hands when entering the company, before starting an activity and often, as needed. - Adapt briefings to avoid the need to get close to guests and to increase guests independence on basic tasks whenever possible, such as, bike sizing, helmet fitting, and basic adjustments while on the road. - When closer contact is required consider the use of face coverings.
+Ensure guests understand the risks and what is expected of them to participate. - Provide ample access to hand washing facilities and sanitizer.
+Ask that guests sanitize hands when entering any building or office facilities, before starting an activity and as often as needed throughout the activity. - Briefings and instructions should accommodate for social or physical distancing.
+Also, adapt the briefing to avoid the need to get close to guests and to increase guests independence on basic tasks where that is possible, such as, PFD and helmet fitting, throw bag use demonstration, basic rescues. - Outfitting with gear and changing rooms: when dressing and undressing before and after the tour, arrange spaces and scheduling to limit the number of people in the same space, promote distancing and move efficiently to minimize contact time. - When closer contact is required consider the use of face coverings.